hiteshjoshi1/commands/aws_learn/aws_cloudfront-storage_gateway.md

-# AWS Notes

-## Region
-A region is a geographical area with different availability zones.
-Each region consists of two or more availability zones.
-It consists of independent collection of AWS computing resources.

-## Availaibilty zones (AZ)
-Distinct locations within an AWS region that are engineered to be fault tolerant.

-### Elastic Beanstalk vs Cloud Formation

-Elastic BeanStalk automatically handles deployment capacity privisioning, load balancing, auto scaling to application health monitoring based on the code you upload to it.

-Cloud Formation is an automated provisoning engine designed to deploy entire cloud environments via JSON script.

-### kinesis -
-For collecting large amount of data streamed from various sources

-### Cloud Trail
-To creeate Audit Logs of who provisoned what instances in AWS.

-### Ops works
-A configuration management service that enable your system administarators to configure and manage your web applications using chef.

-### Elastic Transcoder
-Service  to convert media files to different formats to suit different devices.

-## CloudFront - CloudFront is an AWS CDN
+## CloudFront - CloudFront is an AWS Content Delivery Network (CDN)
+-- Part of Networking - is a global service

 So that your media files and other things are cached across the world and user do not have suffer latency downloading them from one location half way around the world.

 - Edge Location - Location where content is cached.
 Edge locations are not just read only.
 You can write to them.

-- Origin - origin of all files that CDN will distribute - The origin could be an - S3 Bucket, EC2, Elastic Load Balancer,Route53.
+- Origin - origin of all files that CDN will distribute.
+An origin could be an - S3 Bucket, EC2, Elastic Load Balancer,Route53.

-- Distribution - A collection of edge locations.

-### Cloud Distribution types -

-A distribution is the name given to a CDN which consists of collection of Edge Locations.
+- Distribution - A distribution is the name given to a CDN which consists of collection of Edge Locations.

+Can be used to deliver Dynamic, Static and Streaming content.

+Objects are cached in edge locations for TTL(Time To live).
+You can invalidaten cached content- however you would be charged for cache Invalidation.

+### Cloudfront Distribution types -

-Distribution Types
+Distribution Types -
 - Web Dsitribution - (for websites)
 - RTMP - Media Streaming (adobe)

+While creating , it will ask you for Origin(s3, ec2 etc)

+You can Restrict Bucket Acess , so that only Cloudfront urls are used to access S3 objects.
+This is used in Signed URLs case.
+There is a radio button for Signed URLs

 Objects in the edge locations are cached for the life of TTL (Time to Live).

 You can clear cached objects(Cache Invalidate).<b> But that will be charged.</b>

 - Restrict Viewer Access in Cloud Front -